-If the employer invokes a warning letter in order to dismiss you, it is advisable to have the warning letter checked by a lawyer for labour law.
-This is because the warning notice can be incorrect and therefore invalid for a number of reasons.
+If the employer relies on a warning letter to dismiss you, having it reviewed by an employment lawyer makes sense because the warning can be faulty and, thus, ineffective for numerous reasons.

-- First of all, the warning letter may already be formally incorrect if its content is incomplete.
+First, the warning can already be formally faulty if its content is incomplete.

-- The warning letter should state that the employer expects the employee to behave in accordance with the contract in the future.
+- The employer requests the employee to behave per the contract in the future.

-It must (1) specify the misconduct of the employee in concrete terms, i.e. place, time and the employee’s conduct.
-It must also explain why (2) precisely how this conduct violates the employment contract.
-The employer must request the employee (3) to behave in accordance with the contract in future.
-Finally, the warning notice (4) must clearly state what consequences repeated misconduct will have for the employee.
+The warning must (1) specifically name the employee’s misconduct, i.e. describe the place, time and the employee’s behaviour.
+It must also contain a statement of why (2) this conduct violates the employment contract.
+The employer must (3) request the employee to behave per the contract in the future.
+Finally, the warning letter (4) must clearly state what consequences repeated misconduct will have for him.

-If serious misconduct is reprimanded with the warning and the employer subsequently wishes to terminate the contract without notice for the same reason, the employer must first wait for a renewed, identical misconduct.
-Because with the warning notice they have already expressed that they are still giving the employee a chance.
-Therefore, they can no longer argue – without a new violation – that a continuation of the employment relationship is unreasonable for them, and that they must terminate the employment relationship extraordinarily.
+Suppose serious misconduct is reprimanded with a warning letter, and the employer subsequently wants to terminate without notice for the same reason.
+In that case, they must first wait for a new, similar misconduct because, with the warning, they have already expressed that they are giving the employee another chance.
+Therefore, without a new violation, they cannot argue that continuing the employment relationship is unreasonable for them forcing them to terminate the employment relationship extraordinarily.

-A dismissal for renewed misconduct with reference to a previous warning is also not lawful if the misconduct on which the warning is based was committed approximately 2-3 years ago.
-The employer can then no longer invoke it.
+A dismissal for renewed misconduct based on a past warning is also not permitted if the misconduct on which the warning was based already dates back approximately 2-3 years.
+The employer can no longer refer to it in such cases.

-The labour law details may vary in complexity from case to case.
-Our employment law specialists will support you in your case and explain your individual chances and risks.
-Contat us today to find out more.
+The complexity of the labour law situation may vary from case to case.
+Our lawyers will support you with equal competence and commitment and explain your legal options and risks.